autodesk-forks/MaterialX/source/MaterialXContrib/MaterialXMaya/README.md

 You can find the `environmentRadianceMap` and `environmentIrradianceMap` attributes in the Extra Attributes section of the Attribute Editor.

-The element name can be found in the shaderref element of the .mtlx document.
+The element name can be found in a _shaderref_ or _output_ element of the .mtlx document.
 For example, in `standard_surface_carpaint.mtlx`, the material name and element name are as follows:

 ```
 <material name="Car_Paint">